Beverley Nielsen: Political career

 Nielsen became a Liberal Democrat councillor on Malvern Hills District Council in 2019, where she was the portfolio holder for Economic Development and Tourism.
 She was the Liberal Democrat candidate for West Worcestershire in the 2019 general election, finishing second with 10,410 votes (18.1%).
 She was selected in 2016 and 2020 as the Liberal Democrat candidate for the Mayor of West Midlands, but resigned from the party along with four other councillors in August 2020 over a split on the Malvern Hills District Council.
-She stood and was elected to Worcestershire County Council as an Independent Councillor for Malvern Langland in May 2021 where she sits as part of the Green and Independent Alliance Group (GAIA Group).
+She stood and was successfully elected to Worcestershire County Council as an Independent Councillor for Malvern Langland in May 2021 with a 24.46% swing and sits as part of the Green and Independent Alliance Group (GAIA Group).
+In 2023 Beverley stood again as an Independent and was re-elected to Great Malvern ward, formerly known as Malvern Priory, along with fellow Independent councillor, Cynthia Palmer.
 In 2020 she was appointed Climate Tsar for Liam Byrne MP's West Midlands Mayoral campaign in 2021.

 Publications

 Through her work at Birmingham City University’s think tank, IDEAS, Beverley has co-edited two books including English Regions After Brexit with Dr Steve McCabe and Brexit Negotiations After Article 50 with Professor Alex de Ruyter.
 She has also co-written Redesigning Manufacturing with economist, Vicky Pryce and Professor Michael Beverland.
-She is currently co-editing books on the Green Economy and Green Manufacturing with Dr Steve McCabe, to be published by Bite-Sized Books.
+Beverley recently co-edited two books on Exploring the Green Economy, Issues Challenges and Benefits and Green Manufacturing – What This Involves and How to Achieve Success with Dr Steve McCabe.
+Together with Makhan Singh of Birmingham City University Dr McCabe and Beverley co-edited ‘India at 75, Thoughts and Reflections'.
+Beverley has a new book due this Autumn, Examining Net Zero.